 (b) Physical illness including, but not limited to, physical deterioration which adversely affects cognitive, motor or perceptive skills;

 (c) Habitual or excessive use or abuse of drugs defined in law as controlled substances, alcohol, or any other substances which impair ability; or

 (d) Having a communicable, contagious or infectious disease which endangers the health of patients.

-(6) Failure to pay to the board or the bureau of occupational licenses the annual fee and to secure a renewal license, whereupon after twenty (20) days’ notice by registered mail the license of such delinquent may be revoked; but the payment of such fee at or before the time of hearing, with such additional sum, not exceeding twenty-five dollars ($25.00) as may be fixed by the board of optometry, shall excuse the default.
+(6) Failure to pay to the board or the division of occupational and professional licenses the annual fee and to secure a renewal license, whereupon after twenty (20) days’ notice by registered mail the license of such delinquent may be revoked; but the payment of such fee at or before the time of hearing, with such additional sum, not exceeding twenty-five dollars ($25.00) as may be fixed by the board of optometry, shall excuse the default.

 (7) Any practice or behavior of a character likely to deceive or defraud the public.